mp-se/kegmon/src_docs/source/software.rst

 Installation
 ************

-To be defined.
+To be documented.

 WIFI
 ****

-To be defined.
+To be documented.

 OLED Screens
 ************

-The OLD screens will show the name of the beer, abv and alternate between kg and pints.
+The OLD screens will show the name of the beer, abv and alternate between weight and pours.
 The first screen will display values for keg 1 and the second for keg 2.